9 things to do in Sydney

 If you happen to be visiting in late October to early November, you'll likely catch the annual Sculpture by the Sea -- an extensive outdoor area exhibition that peppers the coastline.

-The Coogee Pavilion.
+Sydney's Coogee Pavilion.

 Coogee Pavilion